Powered by SchoolDash

 Destinations: Excellent.
 The proportions of students going on to education, training or work at the ages of 16 and 18 are both very high.
 Show details

-Attainment: Excellent.
+Attainment: Above average.
 Up to age 16 it is excellent, while at ages 16-18 it is about average.
 (This doesn't take into account pupils' prior performance.
 For that, see Progress.)

 Representation: In balance.
 The socio-economic mix is slightly out of balance with the local community, while ethnic representation is in balance with the local community.
 Show details